L-Infinity optimization to Bergman fans of matroids with an application to phylogenetics

 \section{Abstract}

 Given a dissimilarity map $\delta$ on finite set $X$, the set of ultrametrics (equidistant tree metrics) which are $l^\infty$-nearest to $\delta$ is a tropical polytope.
-We give an interior description of this tropical polytope.
+We give an internal description of this tropical polytope { which we use to derive a polynomial-time checkable test for the condition that all ultrametrics $l^\infty$-nearest to $\delta$ have the same tree structure}.
 It was shown by Ardila and Klivans \cite{ardila-klivans2006} that the set of all ultrametrics on a finite set of size $n$ is the Bergman fan associated to the matroid underlying the complete graph on $n$ vertices.
 Therefore, we derive our results in the more general context of Bergman fans of matroids.
 This added generality allows our results to be used on dissimilarity maps where only a subset of the entries are known.

 \textbf{Keywords:} tropical polytopes, Bergman fans, phylogenetics

 \textbf{MSC Classes:} 14T05, 05B35